Wood Floor Sanding FAQ’s

 We often relay floors or use reclaimed timber to match in with existing rooms and are happy to remove boards from one room and relay in another.

 We can lay new solid wood floors when required and can quote for both supply and fitting.

 PARQUET BLOCK RESTORATION?

 Absolutely, we love restoring block floors.
 We can disguise old doorways and create new fire surrounds.
 It just takes patience and skill and we can normally solve any problem.
-Often there are sections that have ‘popped’ away from the subfloor, shifted due to movement or been water damaged, but this can nearly always be rectified.
+When restoring parquet floors, there are often sections that have ‘popped’ away from the subfloor, shifted due to movement or been water damaged, but this can nearly always be rectified.

 WHAT GEOGRAPHICAL AREA DO YOU COVER?

 Cornwall, Brighton & Hove and Sussex are our main areas.
 However we have carried out substantial works for clients across the UK and are happy to quote for works further a field, just bear in mind that we have to allow for possible additional costs including accommodation, travel etc when working out of our usual regions.